 With this accounting method, you report all HOA financial activities on the financial statements.
 Furthermore, there is an asset section of the Balance Sheet called “Assessments Receivable.”

 This is usually considered the best method because it produces a better overview of the HOA’s financial status than other methods.
 By recording transactions as they occur, you get an accurate and up-to-date view of your HOA’s financial health.

 The accrual basis method will have a significant effect on your HOA’s financial statements.
-With this method, you record transactions on a daily, weekly, and monthly basis as you incur them.
+With this method, you record transactions on a monthly, weekly, and daily basis as you incur them.
 This results in very detailed reports that are automatically generated.
-For every report, the amounts reported as a liability or asset should equal the total balance on your association’s balance sheet.
+For every report, the amounts recorded as a liability or asset should equal the total balance on your association’s balance sheet.

 The accrual basis of accounting produces three financial reports for your HOA: